Giugliano in Campania: History

 During the seventeenth century the Mancini family was invested, probably for a short time, with the barony of Giugliano with Domenico Nicola II, former Marquis of Fusignano and Vice Grand Chancellor of the Kingdom of Naples.
 In 1691 the feud passed to Francesco Grillo who acquired the title of "Duke of Giugliano".
 With the death of Duke Domenico Grillo, without children, it was devolved to the Royal Court.

 The Viceroy and Prince of Stigliano, Marcantonio Colonna, bought it in 1778 and held it until the French Revolution.
 With the French decade of Joseph Bonaparte, the subversive laws of feudalism were enacted decreeing the end of all feudal privileges in the Kingdom of Naples and the beginning of the municipal administration.
 Therefore the last to govern the Giuglianese feud was the Colonna dynasty, after which power passed into the hands of the citizens.
 Lords of the city were, in sequence, the Vulcano, Filomarino, Pignatelli, D'Aquino, Pinelli and Colonna.

 After the unification of Italy, in 1863, the specific "In Campania" was added to the name "Giugliano" to distinguish it from the homonyms then existing.

+Since 2012, the Lago Patria district of Giugliano in Campania has hosted Allied Joint Force Command Naples, a NATO military command that relocated from the Naples district of Bagnoli..